-\textbf{Genetic algorithm with two-level swaps.} Given the task grouping obtained from Level 1 and the coarse-grained GPU assignment obtained from Level 2, we generate fine-grained GPU assignments through Level 3 to 5.
+\textbf{Evolutionary algorithm for low-level plan generation.} Given the task grouping from Level 1 and the coarse-grained GPU assignment from Level 2, we generate fine-grained GPU assignments through Level 3 to 5.
 By treating the devices assigned to tasklets within the same pipeline stage as a graph partition, and those assigned to the same task group as a coarsened graph partition, the procedure can be viewed as a graph partitioning problem with a complex objective on the device topology graph.
-Following the line of research that uses Genetic Algorithm (GA)~\cite{DBLP:journals/tc/BuiM96,DBLP:journals/jgo/SoperWC04,DTFM} for graph partitioning, we develop a GA with two-level swaps for our problem.
+Following the line of research that uses Evolutionary Algorithm (EA)~\cite{DBLP:journals/tc/BuiM96,DBLP:journals/jgo/SoperWC04,DTFM} for graph partitioning, we develop a EA for low-level plan generation.

-Concretely, we randomly initialize medium-grained GPU assignments at Level 3, enumerate all feasible intra-model parallelization strategies at Level 4, and then randomly initialize fine-grained GPU assignments at Level 5, where the input to each level is the output of the previous one.
-These fine-grained GPU assignments serve as the initial population of the GA, which produces the next generation as follows.
+Concretely, we randomly initialize medium-grained GPU assignments at Level 3, enumerate all feasible intra-model parallelization strategies at Level 4, and then randomly initialize fine-grained GPU assignments at Level 5.
+These fine-grained GPU assignments serve as the initial population of the EA, which produces the next generation as follows.
 It first generates a new “offspring” $o$ via mutation from the population.
-Given this offspring $o$, we conduct swapping at $o$ to find a new partitioning strategy that leads to better cost.
-We then add $o$ to the population and remove the worst partition candidate in the population if $o$ has a better cost.
-Swaps are applied at both Level 3 and 5: at Level 3 we swap GPUs across task groups, whereas at Level 5 we swap GPUs across tasklet groups.
-With two-level swaps, candidates belong to less promising medium-grained GPU assignments are removed from the population by swaps at Level 3 and the rest candidates with less promising fine-grained GPU assignments are removed by swaps at Level 5.
+We than conduct swapping on $o$ to find a new individual $o^*$ that leads to lower cost.
+Finally, we add $o^*$ to the population and remove the worst individual in the population if $o^*$ achieves a lower cost.